vincent-peugnet/wcms/MANUAL.md

 When you are in the [home view](#home), ajust the filters using the [options panel](#options) to achieve the page selection you desire.
 Then select "filters" in the [menu](#home-menu), under the "map" title, you can now copy and paste the code obtainded that way in one of the [elements](#content-elements) of a page.

 Zoom level can be ajusted using the `zoom` parameter.
-Windest view is `0`, and very close is around `20`.
+Windest view is `0`, and closest zoom is `19`.
 Default zoom is automatically ajusted to display all the pages markers.

-    %MAP?zoom=<0-20>%
+    %MAP?zoom=<0-19>%

 > ⚠️ The exact same inclusion code cannot be used more than once in a page.